-Having started out in 1977 as an insurance litigation practice, DWF, once known as Davies Wallis Foyster, has gone through aggressive growth since the turn of the century.
-Originally a Liverpool and Manchester firm, it now has 30 offices across the world including 11 in the UK.
+Having started out in 1977 as an insurance litigation practice, DWF, once known as Davies Wallis Foyster, was originally a Liverpool and Manchester firm, though it now has 30 offices across the world including 11 in the UK.

-Perhaps in an attempt to shake off its image as an unglamorous northern practice, DWF has made some decisions that have added the aura of prestige: office moves into landmark buildings such as the Walkie-Talkie in London and the Spinningfields complex in Manchester, for example.
+Perhaps in an attempt to shake off its image as an unglamorous northern practice, as it has grown DWF has made some decisions that have added the aura of prestige: office moves into landmark buildings such as the Walkie-Talkie in London and the Spinningfields complex in Manchester, for example.

 The hire as chairman of former DLA Piper chief and legend of the profession Sir Nigel Knowles would probably also count as a glamour move.
 It is a logical one, however, as the parallels between DLA Piper and DWF are clear.
 DLA Piper emerged from the north of the UK to become one of the world’s largest firms; DWF clearly has similar ambitions.

-Sir Nigel was the guiding light behind DLA Piper’s rise to prominence; at DWF that role has been taken by managing partner Andrew Leaitherland.
+Sir Nigel was the guiding light behind DLA Piper’s rise to prominence; at DWF that role was taken by managing partner Andrew Leaitherland.

-Leaitherland has been in the role since it was created in 2006.
-He took up the reins aged 36, one of the country’s youngest managing partners.
-Since then, he has transformed a regional firm with a turnover of £34m into an increasingly international outfit.
-The last three elections (2009, 2012 and 2014) have all been uncontested.
-The firm’s CEO of insurance services Paul Berry holds the honour of being the only person to have run against Leaitherland, in that very first election.
+Leaitherland took up the role when it was created in 2006.
+He took the reins aged 36, one of the country’s youngest managing partners.
+He went on to transform a regional firm with a turnover of £34m into an increasingly international outfit.
+Four elections in a row (2009, 2012, 2014 and 2017) have all been uncontested.
+The firm’s CEO of insurance services Paul Berry holds the honour of being the only person ever to have run against Leaitherland, in that very first election.

 The bulk of geographic expansion has come in the last decade: as recently as 2011 DWF had just five UK offices while its very first international outpost, in Dubai, opened in 2015.